craigbuckler/optimalworks/src/pages/about/accessibility.md

 * hosting and deployment costs are reduced
 * your system is future-proofed and should work on new browsers with minimal effort.

 Few corporations adhere with web standards and accessibility guidelines even though they have the most to gain.

-We help you stand out from the competition.
+We will help you stand out from the competition.